lenis2000/homepage/_posts/blog/2017-06-04-latexindent.md

 The indentation configuration is comprehensive and very configurable but it does not make much sense before I start working with `latexindent`.

+### condense blank lines set to (almost) off

+I do not like to condense blank lines, especially in the end of the file.
+However, I will try to live with this feature since it makes the source better visible on the screen

+{%highlight yaml linenos%}
+modifyLineBreaks:
+    preserveBlankLines: 1
+    condenseMultipleBlankLinesInto: 1
+{%endhighlight%}

+### wrapping

+{%highlight yaml linenos%}

+{%endhighlight%}

 <h1 class="mt-5">Calling the script</h1>